 This garage epoxy floor system is new to us.

 We actually had a long conversation with a manufacture about it.
 From our conversation with them, this is the “improved” 1-day install.

 Without getting too deep into it, the way that this garage epoxy floor system is chemically made, it makes for a much better product to bond to the concrete than the original “1-day install”; thus, the improved version.

 Either way, it is available for those that want the 1-day install, but a better version of it.

 We have not tested this out, therefore, we will not comment on how good it actually is.

 This garage epoxy floor system will use the Polyurea for base, then flakes, then polyaspartic for a topcoat.

 There are a few different epoxy garage floor coatings out there to choose from.

-Contact us today to find out which one is best suited for you!
+Reach out to us and let’s find out which one is best suited for you!

-There are plenty of benefits to getting a garage floor done with epoxy, regardless of which system you (or we) deem best suited for your needs.
+There are plenty of benefits to getting a garage epoxy floor installed, regardless of which system you (or we) deem best suited for your needs.